mountrcg/Trio-GarminDatafield/README.md

 - Eject garmin's USB-storage, wait until it writes all caches and only then detach your watch from USB.
 - Enter into watch settings and choose ConnectIQ watchface or enable/disable widget or work with that freshly installed app.

-You don't find your device/watch in release... ask at [Trio Discord in the channel Garmin](https://discord.com/channels/1020905149037813862/1239983061618135040)

 # How to compile and adapt the code

+Download the Garmin SDK.
-You need to install Monkey C, the Garmin SDK and compile (Build for device) with the use of Visual Studio Code (CMD-Shift-P: Monkey ...).
+You need to install Visual Studio Code.
+In it you will need to install the Monkey C plugin.
+Once you have that within Visual Studio Code hit CMD-Shift-P and enter Monkey.
+You will see all commands for testing and building Garmin apps.
+* use `Monkey C: Open SDK Manager` and download all devices and newest SDK release
+* use `Monkey C: Generate a Developer Key` and follow instructions
+* use `Monkey C: Build for Device` to genrate your own *.prg file to sideload to your watch
+*
-All information are available here : https://developer.garmin.com/connect-iq/overview/
+More information are available here : https://developer.garmin.com/connect-iq/overview/

 (c) Copyright I guess Pierre & Ivan 2023